amthorn/qutex/docs/queues.md

 ## What is the Current Queue?

-In qutex, any action you perform on a queue within a project is always performed on the current queue.
+In qutex, any action you perform on a queue within a project is, by default, performed on the current queue.
 Because you can have multiple queues in a project, you are able to change the current queue as the needs of your resource management demands.
+You can also use the [queue suffix](/queues/#operating-on-non-current-queues) with relevant commands to operate on non-current queues.

 ### Changing the Current Queue